dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 1. This is the current normal process for making a change to an individual repository.
 Nothing changes.
 2. Currently, each official build of each repo publishes itself via darc which registers the commit and the set of built packages into the BAR and is assigned to zero or more channels.
 There is a lot of configuration effort in which repositories publish from which branches to which channels.
 We intend to keep this existing setup in place and piggy back on this.
 The only change to the current state is that we will subscribe to channels from the VMR.
 Possibly, these subscription will get a special flag to indicate that they are VMR subscriptions, e.g. `CodeFlow=true`.
 3. Maestro already listens to BAR events (to builds being added to channels) and triggers the appropriate subscriptions.
 For VMR subscriptions, it will call the backflow service which will process the request on its own time (e.g. stores requests in a queue and works through them).
 The initial call from Maestro should be just a quick ping that will enqueue the request.
 4. The backflow service will process the request by looking at the commit of the source repo that was synchronized to the VMR last by looking at the (`source-manifest.json` file)[https://github.com/dotnet/dotnet/blob/main/src/source-manifest.json].
 It will then apply the diff between that commit and the one that is associated with the build information in BAR.
-The details of this step are described below in (#TODO)[#TODO].

 From this, it is obvious that the changes needed in the Maestro changes and the BAR database are minimal.
 The new backflow service will be the main new component.
 It will, however, re-use a lot of already existing code from Maestro (namely (`DarcLib`)[https://github.com/dotnet/arcade-services/tree/main/src/Microsoft.DotNet.Darc/DarcLib]).

-> TODO: Consider baking the new functionality directly into Maestro.
-Pros: Less new infrastructure.
-Cons: Not sure Service Fabric can handle the disk space requirements of the VMR and that the computation model is a good fit for a long living service that needs to hold onto the already cloned repositories.

 ### Backflow